 Concern is still expressed about the fact that the local memory is too large

-Decision: Adopt CPR with restriction to using current CTU as reference area under condition
+Decision: Adopt CPR with restriction to using the current CTU as the reference area under condition

-Specification text was later provided in a revision of L0293 - revisit
+Specification text was later provided in a revision of L0293 and was reported to have seemed adequate to B. Bross.

 Investigate in CE what the impact would be if the local memory is further reduced (e.g. to a 64x64 area)